-The number of Long Term Care enquiries has been climbing significantly over the last few years.
+The number of long term care enquiries has been climbing significantly over the last few years.
 As demographics change, we are all living longer and the strains/demands of modern day life certainly seem to be taking their toll on the quality of life that many have in their later years.
 Because this is a complex (and usually emotive) subject, financial planners have to hold a specific qualification to be able to provide advice on this issue.
-Keith Churchouse holds the qualification for Long Term Care (CF8).
+Both our advisers, Keith Churchouse and Vicky Fulcher hold the qualification for long term care (CF8).

 Many enquiries we receive come from those who have received Power of Attorney (or Court of Protection Appointed Deputy) to care for someone's affairs, either financial or health related, at a time of need.
 There are two types of Lasting Power of Attorney, namely: